NathanStudley/NathanStudley/README.md

 # Hi, I'm Nate

-Thanks for coming to check out some of my stuff.
+Thanks for coming to check out some of my work.

 <!---
 NathanStudley/NathanStudley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.